fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 ![Figure 7.
 Sample Cube](images/sample_cube.png)

-You can monitor the build progress on KAP’s  ”Monitor“ tab; After the build is finished (progress 100%), the Cube status is changed to “Ready”, that means you can query it with ANSI-SQL in the “Insight” page, e.g.:
+You can monitor the build progress on Kyligence Enterprise’s  ”Monitor“ tab; After the build is finished (progress 100%), the Cube status is changed to “Ready”, that means you can query it with ANSI-SQL in the “Insight” page, e.g.:

 ```
 select part_dt, sum(price) as total_selled, count(distinct seller_id) as sellers from kylin_sales group by part_dt order by part_dt;